 Is your older sibling leaving home?
 Here's how to cope

-Knowing that your older sibling is going to be leaving the house soon can make the time leading up to it sad, nostalgic, and bittersweet.
-Whether they’re leaving for college, spending a summer away, or moving out to live on their own, not living with your older sibling can be such a lifestyle change.
+Knowing that your older sibling is going to be leaving the house soon can make the time leading up to it sad, nostalgic and bittersweet.
+Whether they’re leaving for college or moving out to live on their own, not living with your older sibling can be such a lifestyle change.
 No amount of preparation can make the process any easier, but there are ways to cope with their absence after they’re gone.

 Make a schedule of when you’re going to call or facetime

 Keeping in contact with your siblings can become difficult when you’re not living under the same roof.
 You go from seeing them every day, to not seeing them until they come home for holidays or school breaks.
 This can make the distance feel even harder, because it is such a change to what you and your family are used to.
 Making a schedule to help keep track of when you’re going to call them or facetime can ensure that you will stay in touch.
-Seeing their faces and hearing their voices can be so much more personal than texting.
 Although keeping in touch by texting is great, seeing their face or hearing their voice feels like they’re right there with you.

 Text them whenever you’re thinking about them

-If you’re shopping and see a pair of shoes that they might like, are watching your shared favorite movie, or just miss them, texting them whenever you are thinking about them can help increase your communication.
-It also lets them know that you’re thinking about them, which will make the long distance easier for them.
+If you’re shopping and see a pair of shoes that they might like, are watching your shared favorite movie or just miss them, send a text!
+It will let them know that you’re thinking about them, which will make the long distance easier for them.
 Being away from home can be hard, but knowing that your family is thinking about you can make it so much easier!

 What do you and your siblings love to do in your free time?
 Let us know in the comments!